 To qualify, the home education must include an average of more than 12 hours a week of supervised study during term time, not counting breaks for meals and homework, or for at least 540 hours in any 12 month period.

-For a home educated young person to qualify, home education must have started before they reached age 16.
+For a home educated young person to qualify, home education must have started before they reached age 16 unless the child has an EHCP.
 Our fact sheet may be helpful.

 The three primary ways for a young person to participate are: (1) full-time study through home education, in a school, college, or with a training provider; (2) full-time work or volunteering (twenty hours or more) combined with part-time education, or training leading to relevant regulated qualifications; or (3) an apprenticeship, traineeship, or supported internship.